-Inspired by her heroic example, and by her public and courageous teaching in an time of persecution in Alexandria, many of her contemporaries, including the emperor's wife, came to accept the Gospel.
+Inspired by her heroic example, and by her public and courageous teaching in a time of persecution in Alexandria, many of her contemporaries, including the emperor's wife, came to accept the Gospel.
 Catherine was put to death by order of the Roman Emperor Maximinus II in 307, on November 24th, which is the day of her yearly memorial.
 Tradition states that she was placed on a specially constructed spiked wheel to die.
 The wheel broke and subsequently Catherine was beheaded.
-In the 8th century her earthly remains, rediscovered by the Christians of Egypt who, since 641, had come under the rule of Islam--were tranferred for safekeeping to the famous monastery on Mount Sinai which bears her name.
+In the 8th century her earthly remains, rediscovered by the Christians of Egypt who, since 641, had come under the rule of Islam - were transferred for safekeeping to the famous monastery on Mount Sinai which bears her name.

 St. Catherine of Alexandria is the patron of teachers, students, philosophers, evangelizers, speech-makers, mechanics/wheel-wrights and people on trial.
 Holy great-martyr Catherine, pray to God for us!

 The holy Apostle Jude Thaddeus, Brother of the Lord, Patron of those in Hopeless Circumstances.

 The holy Apostle Jude - surnamed Thaddeus, which means "large-hearted" or "amiable" - was a brother, that is, a close cousin of the Lord Jesus, and one of his Twelve Apostles.
 He is mentioned by St. Matthew in the gospels as the Brother of the Lord.
 His life and teachings are an inspiration to all who seek to follow in the footsteps of Christ.

 He is remembered as a dedicated apostle and martyr who preached the word of God throughout Palestine and the surrounding regions, and who continues to inspire and guide us through his teachings and his intercession.